Come Visit Us !

 Living at JuneBug

 We built our dream house in the middle of the 50 acres that make up JuneBug and moved in July of 2023.
 It’s a MCM style house (of course), filled with MCM furniture all surrounding a pool.
 From mid-April to mid-November each year, we run fast and are involved with every aspect of the property.
+It’s a game changer living onsite.

 We still operate the business extremely lean.
-I handle all of the landscaping, maintenance, building and general beautification of the property.
-Charlene coordinates the wedding and creek lounge logistics and does all of the administrative functions.
+I handle all of the landscaping and maintenance (with the help of Tanner and Mitchell when school is out), building and general beautification of the property.
+Charlene coordinates the weddings and the Creek Lounge logistics and does all of the administrative functions.
 We both are involved with hiring, strategic direction and marketing.
-Luckily we have the amazing Elizabeth to help us.
-She has been with us for 4 years now and when not working weddings, she handles the cleaning of the campers, running the bar and is also the booking agent for the Creek Lounge.
-This year she is also going to run the Treehouse weddings.

 It’s not all work.
 Some days in the summer we will lounge around the pool with friends and then wander down to the Creek Lounge in the evening to listen to bands we have booked and mingle with the crowd.
 We have a lot of regulars that have become friends.
 Sometimes after the Creek Lounge closes, if the vibe is right, we all head back up to the house and continue the pool party late into the night.
 Those days are pretty magical.